adfresca/sdk-unity/README.md

   </manifest>
   ```

-  In this case, you should set CPI Identifier value of advertising app to "com.adfresca.demo" in our dashboard.
+  In this case, you should set CPI Identifier value of the advertising app to "com.adfresca.demo" in our dashboard.

   2. iOS

-  For iOS, SDK uses URL Schema value to check the advertising app's installation.
+  For iOS, our SDK uses URL Schema value to check if the advertising app is installed.

-  Open Info.plst in Xocde to check your value.
+  Open Info.plst in Xcode to check your value.

   <img src="https://adfresca.zendesk.com/attachments/token/n3nvdacyizyzvu0/?name=Screen+Shot+2013-02-07+at+6.51.09+PM.png"/>

-  In this case, you should set CPI Identifier value of advertising app to "myapp://" in our dashboard.
-For iOS, url schema value may be duplicated with other apps, so be careful to choose unique value to run CPI Campaign..
+  You need to set the CPI Identifier value of the advertising app to "myapp://" in our dashboard.
+For iOS, a url schema value may be redundant with other apps', so be careful to choose a unique value to run a CPI Campaign.

-  For Incentivized CPI Campaign, SDK Installation of the advertising app is not required.
-You only check the package name.
+  For an Incentivized CPI Campaign, the advertising app does not need to have our SDK integrated.
+You only need to set the package name correct.

-  However, If you use Incentivized CPA Campaign, SDK installation is required and you should also implement 'Marketing Moment' feature to check a reward condition.
-For example, when you set the reward condition to check 'Tutorial Complete' event, you should call the marketing moment method to inform your user achieved the goal.
+  However, if you use an Incentivized CPA Campaign, you need to integrate our SDK in the advertising app and also implement a 'Marketing Moment' to use for a reward condition.
+For example, when you set a reward condition as'Tutorial Complete' marketing event, you should call the marketing moment method to inform that the user hit the condition (goal).

   ```cs
   void OnUserFinishTutorial()